Tamar Bridge: 1950–1962: Construction

-Building

 Preparatory work on the bridge started in July 1959.
 The bridge was built using suspended construction, which involved building two 67 m concrete towers with support cables over these.
 Hangers were attached to these cables and the road deck was transported by barge and lifted into place.
 Cleveland Bridge and Engineering later used the same technique to construct the first Severn Bridge.

 The central span of the bridge was 1848 ft.
 The support cables were both 2200 ft long, with a combined weight of 850 tons.
 They were constructed for Cleveland Bridge and Engineering by British Ropes Ltd. The deck was made out of a concrete base covered with 20 mm steel plates approx and 200 mm of standard road tarmac.
 The roadway catered for three lanes of traffic and was designed to be 33 ft wide, with an additional 6 ft for pedestrians either side of the bridge.
 It could support an estimated capacity of 20,000 vehicles a day, with a maximum individual vehicle weight of 38 tons.
 Bridge materials had a similar colour to the Royal Albert Bridge, which it runs parallel to.

-The bridge was unofficially opened at 6am on 24 October 1961, when the construction barriers were removed.
+The bridge was unofficially opened at 6 am on 24 October 1961, when the construction barriers were removed.
 It was formally opened by Queen Elizabeth The Queen Mother on 26 April 1962.

 The total cost of the bridge was £1.8 million (now £ million).
 It was the first major suspension bridge to be constructed in the UK after World War II, and the longest suspension bridge in Britain.